admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 | Spells               | -       | View     | Update | Update    |
 | Host Notes           | -       | -        | -      | Update    |

-General recommendation for the Host:
+The system includes a GM-only 'Show Players' button in the header of all Actor sheets, similar to the one found on Journal Entries in Core FoundryVTT.

+Based on the above, a general recommendation for Host is to:
+- create an Actor for each Player Character, and:
+  - use permission 'Default: Limited' so all players can see the Description of their fellow players's characters, and
-- give each player an 'Owner' permission on their Player Character
+  - give each player an 'Owner' permission on their own Player Character of course
-- give all players a 'Limited' permission on Player Characters which are not their own
-- during sessions, give players a 'Limited' permission on Host characters (NPC Actors) PCs meet.
+- create Host characters as Actors as well (rather than as Journal Items) and, during sessions, give players a 'Limited' permission on the ones which Player Characters meet before clicking on the NPC's sheet 'Show Players' button to showcase them.

 ### Abilities
 To initialize a character with all core abilities in one go, go to the Items tab and drag-and-drop the 'Abilities' folder to your character.